Maintain Your Artistic Integrity and Steal Responsibly

 Let’s imagine that you just created a piece that is a ‘copy’.
-You saw a piece, you copied the composition, the colors, maybe changed a couple of things, but if your piece was sitting next to the original it looks crazy obvious that you did not come up with the majority of that piece on your own.
+You saw a piece, you copied the composition, and the colors, and maybe changed a couple of things, but if your piece was sitting next to the original it looks crazy obvious that you did not come up with the majority of that piece on your own.

 This is not your piece.
 Yes, you physically remade it with a few differences, but it’s someone else’s baby.

 Should you display it?

 Personally, I say yes it depends.
 The law seems to say no.

 In the social world, it can depend on your intentions.
 For example, on Instagram, if you caption the work with who you copied and a link to the original creator then you may be safe.
 If you reach out to the original artist and get permission to post, then you’re even safer.
 But, if you post the copied work and claim it as your own, you run the risk of being exposed as a fraud, and even open yourself up to legal issues.